 - nature-based and outdoor activities

-These are all created by qualified health professionals, and informed by the evidence-based principles of neuroscience-science, attachment theory, and the many years of clinical practice of our music therapy team.
+These are all created by qualified health professionals, and informed by the evidence-based principles of neuroscience, attachment theory, and the many years of clinical practice of our music therapy team.

-The Wellbeing pack for Key Stage 2 will have three hours of activities you can use in school, whether for a PSHE lesson, an assembly, or short activities in registration or tutor time.
+The Wellbeing pack 1 and pack 2 each have three hours of activities you can use in school, whether for a PSHE lesson, an assembly, or short activities in registration or tutor time.
 But we will also add to this with regular “add on” packs exploring different aspects of wellbeing.

 Here’s an example of two of our video activities for an Outdoor Music module, that encourages pupils to reduce screen-time.
 Media content will be accompanied by all the resources teachers need to deliver activities at KS2.
 You can try similar activities in your school environment, or share your activities with families to try (by using student logins from home).